Heineken N.V.: Possible ties to the slave plantations

-Price fixing
+Price fixing and competition violations

+Heineken has, over a sustained period, been subject to investigations, fines and litigation relating to anti-competitive conduct, including cartel behaviour, abuse of dominance and restrictive supply practices, both at a group level and through its subsidiaries.

+At the EU level, one of the most significant enforcement actions in recent times arose from a Dutch beer cartel.
 On 18 April 2007 the European Commission fined Heineken €219.3m, Grolsch €31.65m and Bavaria €22.85m for operating a price fixing cartel in the Netherlands, totalling €273.7m.
 InBev, (formerly Interbrew), escaped without a penalty because it provided "decisive information" about the cartel which operated between 1996 and 1999 and others in the EU market.
 The brewers controlled 95% of the Dutch market, with Heineken claiming a half and the three others 15% each.

-Neelie Kroes said she was "very disappointed" that the collusion took place at the very highest (boardroom) level.
+Neelie Kroes, the EU Commissioner, said she was "very disappointed" that the collusion took place at the very highest (boardroom) level.
 She added, Heineken, Grolsch, Bavaria and InBev tried to cover their tracks by using code names and abbreviations for secret meetings to carve up the market for beer sold to supermarkets, hotels, restaurants and cafes.
 The price fixing extended to cheaper own-brand labels and rebates for bars.

-In 2004 Heineken and Kronenbourg (then part of Scottish and Newcastle), the two dominant brewers in France, were fined €2.5m – with the penalty reduced for co-operating.